Breadcrumb

 • Provided support to more than double the number of state Maternal Health Task Forces, which collect maternal mortality and morbidity data, and drive state-focused strategic plans to improve maternal health outcomes.

-• Launched more than 100 new, community-based Healthy Start projects, which help pregnant and new parents and their children gain access to care, access to immunizations, and community health education to improve health outcomes before, during, and after pregnancy.
+• Supported more than 100 community-based Healthy Start projects, which help pregnant and new parents and their children gain access to care, immunizations, and community health education to improve health outcomes before, during, and after pregnancy.

 • Reached a milestone of more than 1,900 birthing facilities participating in the HRSA-supported Alliance for Innovation on Maternal Health, a program under which hospitals and other facilities adopt proven strategies to increase safe births and reduce negative birth outcomes.